We do not accept insurance. Learn more about our rates.

 It makes sense that you would want to be involved in your teen’s therapy sessions.
 In many instances, collaboration with your teen’s therapist is beneficial.
 But you will want to do it carefully to protect your teen’s confidentiality and the therapeutic relationship.

-While you may have the desire to communicate your concerns and “check-in,” it’s also important for your teen to be able to trust their counselor and feel that their privacy is valued.
+While you may have the desire to express your concerns and check in, it’s also important for your teen to be able to trust their counselor and feel that their privacy is valued.
 Including your teenager in the conversation is a good way to communicate what you notice without “going behind their back.”

 It also lets your teen know about your concerns so there are no surprises.
-Be prepared for your teen to have a different point of view which you can discuss altogether in counseling.
+Be prepared for your teen to have a different point of view, which you can discuss together in family counseling if everyone is on board.

 Developing an alliance with your teen is important so they feel protected and supported.
 We value your support in helping your teen heal.